-To integrate data room as a network drive via WebDAV, complete the following steps:
+To integrate a data room as a network drive via WebDAV, follow these steps:

-- If the file explorer menu is hidden, select the Computer tab to show the menu.
+- If the ribbon is collapsed, click the Computer tab to expand the ribbon.

-- In the field Folder, enter the URL that is visible in your DRACOON web client when you click Connect as drive while viewing a data room.
-Copy this link and pay attention to upper and lower-case letters.
+- In the Folder field, paste the address that was copied to the clipboard after clicking Copy WebDAV path (Web App version 5) or Connect as drive (Web App version 4) while viewing a data room.
+Do not change upper and lower-case letters.
 The drive letter can be chosen freely, as long as it is not yet in use by a different drive on your computer.

-- Enter the user name and password of the DRACOON account to which you want to gain access to.
+- Enter the username and password of the DRACOON account you want to use for signing in.

 Depending on the login method, the username must be entered in a format appropriate for that method:

 - When logging in with your email address, it is sufficient to enter it in the Name field, e.g. email@example.com

 - When logging in via an Active Directory account (see image above), the user name must be entered as follows: ad\username.
 Entering ad\ before the user name is mandatory in this case.

 - If username and password were successfully entered, the respective data room will now be connected to and visible as a network drive, so that files and folders can be edited and shared just like on a normal drive.